-This recipe makes a lot of bolognaise which is fantastic as you can stretch 500gr of organic beef mince which cost me around $7 into a few different meals.
-Other points worth knowing about this recipe ~ It is dairy free, gluten free, grain free, sugar free, paleo and whole30 compliant.
+This recipe makes a lot of bolognaise which is fantastic as you can stretch into a few meals like spaghetti one night and nachos the next night or freeze some for those busy nights.
+Other points worth knowing about this recipe: it is dairy free, gluten free, grain free, sugar free, paleo and whole30 compliant.

-Make sure you have a nice big pot to use so it fits everything in...think 4-5 litre size.
-This could also be made in a slow cooker and I have done several times but mostly I use a big pot on the stove top and also be prepared to have it cooking on a low heat for at least 3-4 hours before you want it ready as the longer the cooking time, the better.
+Make sure you have a nice big pot to use so it fits everything in - think 6-7 litre size.
+This could also be made in a slow cooker and I have done several times.
+Mostly I use a big pot on the stove top.
+Be prepared to have it cooking on a low heat for at least 3-4 hours before you want it ready as the longer the cooking time, the better.

 1 large brown onion (finely diced)